-- More than HALF of patients did NOT receive biomarker testing.
-Of those who did receive testing, 99% had it performed prior to treatment.
+- More than HALF did NOT receive biomarker testing at all.
+Of those who did receive biomarker testing, 99% had it performed prior to treatment.

-- Of those with the high-risk marker, del(17p), 26.4% received chemotherapy that was almost certainly of no value (but is still toxic) instead of newer and better treatment options such as ibrutinib, acalabrutinib, or venetoclax.
+- Of those with the high-risk biomarkers del(17p), 26.4% received chemotherapy that was almost certainly of no value (but was still toxic) instead of newer and better treatment options such as ibrutinib, acalabrutinib, or venetoclax.

-- This was also true in 39.8% of patients who were not tested.
-This is unforgivable.
+- This was also true in 39.8% of those who were not tested, which is tragic and unforgivable.

-- Sub-optimal testing was more common in the vulnerable or high-risk groups.
+- Sub-optimal biomarker testing was more common in the vulnerable or high-risk groups.

-All patients with CLL/SLL must have appropriate biomarker testing prior to deciding upon any treatment option to understand their prognosis better.
-And, more importantly, receive the best possible treatment.
+All patients with CLL/SLL must have appropriate biomarker testing prior to deciding upon any treatment option to understand their prognosis and available treatment options that will be effective for their disease subtype.
 Sadly, this is still not happening.

 SMART PATIENTS GET SMART CARE!
-Ask your doctor for these critical tests.
-Be your own advocate.
-Get a second opinion from a CLL expert.
-Print out CLL Society’s simple one-pager on what biomarker testing you need to have done, and show it to your doctor at your next appointment.
+Advocate for yourself and talk with your healthcare provider about the necessity of receiving these critical tests.
+Get a second opinion from a CLL expert, Print out CLL Society’s simple one-pager on what biomarker testing you need to have done and show it to your healthcare provider at your next appointment.

-For more background information on testing, see this link: TEST BEFORE TREAT™.
+For more background information on biomarker testing, see this link: TEST BEFORE TREAT™.